boostorg/hof/README.md

 Requirements
 ============

 This requires a C++11 compiler.
-There a no third-party dependencies.
+There are no third-party dependencies.
 This has been tested on clang 3.4, gcc 4.6-4.9, and Visual Studio 2015 RC.